code-423n4/2023-05-maia-findings/data/0x11singh99-G.md

 ## [G-11] State variables can be updated once in final rather than re-writing same variable more than once in one function.
 Saves unnecessary SSTORE.

 Saves Gas for each SSTORE

 _2 instances - 1 file:_

 ### Instance#1-2: Here `paginationOffset` and `nextCycleQueuedRewards` can be cached into stack variables , update into them multiple times(whenever necessary) and finally write those stack variables into these state variables.
-It can save 2 Unnecessary SSTORE opcodes and 1 SLOAD.
+It can save Unnecessary SSTORE and SLOAD opcodes .

 ```solidity
 File : src/rewards/rewards/FlywheelGaugeRewards.sol